 During her college years Janna served as Editor of The Yale Literary Magazine (the nation’s oldest literary magazine), and was an Editorial Assistant for The Yale Review.
 She also wrote for the 2012 Painting and Printmaking Thesis Catalogue for The Yale School of Art.
 Janna was a double Major in English and Art, was awarded the Doyon Foundation scholarship for Alaskan Native Americans, and was one of few undergraduates elected to the prestigious Elizabethan Club.

 As an art critic, her reviews have been published in the Contemporary Art Review of Los Angeles, Artillery magazine, and the Yale Daily News.
-In 2016, Janna served as the Director of the redM Project Space in Los Angeles dedicated to “The Cuatrecasas Discovery.” (www.gilssanctuary.com)
+Throughout 2016, Janna served as the Director of our Project Space in Los Angeles dedicated to “The Cuatrecasas Discovery.”

 Janna is a figurative oil painter interested in how digital software can inform painting in a way that doesn’t overlook or disavow the history of painting and techniques.
 Most recently, her works were in the exhibition, “Noise Video Screening,” with House of Collections in Seoul, Korea (2016) and in “The Landscape Changes 30 Times” at the Anahita Art Gallery in Tehran, Iran (2015).
 Her works have also been included in group shows in Manhattan, Brooklyn, Los Angeles, and New Haven.
 Aquirers of her paintings include the artist & critic Robert Storr and Margaret Spillane, art critic for The Nation.

 GREGORY DE LA HABA